Shipramzn/newnew/README.md

 - For some cases IDA* does not show any path due to the time limit exceed.
 - If page doesn't load properly refresh it.
 - The project is working on 64.0 64bit version of Firefox.
 On other versions UI will be displayed well .
 Moreover , the algos will work well but problem can be faced in drawing obstacles(smoothness in drawing).
-- Due to unavailibility of Mac, project was tested on (https://app.lambdatest.com/console/realtime) with  macOS Sierra(OS).